mmisw/mmiorr/org.mmisw.orrportal/README.txt

 	- copy sample.build.properties into build.properties
 	- edit build.properties and adjust any necessary parameters
 	- edit version.properties if you want to change the version
-	- run ant to create the WAR file _generated/ontmd.war
+	- run 'ant war' to create the WAR file _generated/ontmd.war
-	- Deploy ontmd.war in your application server
+	- run 'ant deploy-war' to deploy orr.war in your application server

 Enjoy!